 Halal status: Halal-certified

-4. Empire Sushi
+5. Empire Sushi

 Empire Sushi has been a staple sushi snack shack since 2013.
-But did you know that there's a dine-in version of this beloved kiosk? ?
+But did you know that there's a dine-in version of this beloved kiosk?
 Empire Sushi Premium at The Starling Mall utilises the latest technology to give patrons a fun-futuristic experience.
 Orders are taken digitally via iPads and delivered to your table via a little red train (which also plays a cute Japanese song!).
 The sushi uses 100% certified halal ingredients (with the Setapak outlet being certified halal by JAKIM) and is delicious no matter what you order.
-Coupled with reasonable prices, you'll definitely be able to enjoy and indulge yourself fully . ?
+Coupled with reasonable prices, you'll definitely be able to enjoy and indulge yourself fully.

 Halal status: 33 outlets are halal-certified by JAKIM.
 For premises without the certification, they are in the process of getting it.
 They use halal-certified ingredients, and no alcohol or mirin is used or served.

-5. Don Kaiten Japanese Restaurant
+6. Don Kaiten Japanese Restaurant

-Located in Klang Parade, Don Kaiten is a conveyor belt sushi restaurant that prides itself in giving their customers delicious food alongside a fresh and creative dining experience. ?
-With a menu that boasts a great variety of sushi dishes and regional specialities (including thick cuts of fresh sashimi), this restaurant has a similar price point to that of most franchise sushi chains.
-The ingredients used to make the sushi are always very fresh and the conveyor belt is diligently maintained so that you’ll always find something interesting to nibble on - like the salmon-based sushi, which comes highly recommended for being particularly succulent and tasty. ?
+Located in Klang Parade, Don Kaiten is a conveyor belt sushi restaurant that prides itself on giving its customers delicious food alongside a fresh and creative dining experience.
+With a menu that boasts a great variety of sushi dishes and regional specialities (including thick cuts of fresh sashimi), this restaurant has a price similar to that of most franchise sushi chains.
+The ingredients used to make the sushi are always very new and the conveyor belt is diligently maintained so that you’ll always find something interesting to nibble on - like the salmon-based sushi, which is highly recommended for being succulent and tasty.

 Halal status: Uses halal-certified ingredients, and sushi rice does not contain mirin.
 No alcohol is used or served on the premises.
 We recommend you dine at your own discretion.